papierkorp/jekyll-theme-horizon-flow/README.md

   </p>

 footer_sidebar:
+  auto: false # false = all elements will have the same width, true = each element takes what it needs
   arrangement:  # you can rearrange the positions of the elements
   - description  # will be the first one to be displayed
   - tags  # second in the row ...